7 tips from parents on how to pack lighter with kids

 Working at an airport, McKay has observed parents struggle with strollers for years.

 “If you want to bring your BOB jogging stroller that weighs 40 pounds because that helps you feel prepared and comfortable, then just bring it,” she says.
-“But for me, I am very much less is more mostly because I’m by myself.”
+“But for me, I am very much ‘less is more’ mostly because I’m by myself.”

 For quick trips, McKay goes with the GB Pockit Stroller that can fold so compactly “it fits underneath the seat of even the smallest commercial aircraft,” she says.
 It’s a no-frills option, but it is particularly handy going through airport security.
-Instead of walking it through the metal detector, which will require getting a pat-down, “it just goes through the regular x-ray machine,” she says.
+Instead of walking it through the metal detector, which will require getting a pat-down, “it just goes through the regular X-ray machine,” she says.
 Plus, “it takes about 10 seconds to put together.”

 McKay’s second pick is the 3DLite stroller because it is lightweight, designed for travel, and has features including a cupholder and storage basket.
 “If we’re taking a trip to a zoo or an amusement park, I want something that has a little oomph, a little more practicality,” she says.